JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 optimizing: a DEQ does not have a number of layers to choose.
 You of course still have to choose an architecture for $NN$, but this decreases the space of what could go wrong in your training process.

-Another interesting detail is that, surprisingly, backpropogation of a DEQ is cheaper than doing a big number of iterations!
+Another interesting detail is that, surprisingly, backpropagation of a DEQ is cheaper than doing a big number of iterations!
 How is this possible?
 It's actually due to a very old mathematical theorem known as the [Implicit Function Theorem](https://en.wikipedia.org/wiki/Implicit_function_theorem).
 Let's take a quick look at the simplified example we wrote before, where $x_{n+1} = a x_n + b$ and thus $x_{ss} = b/(1-a)$.